gabyx/Githooks/docs/dialog/dialog_options.md

 Shows a list selection dialog similar to `zenity`.

-Extra buttons are only supported on Unix and Windows.
-If not using `--multiple` you can also use the button style options with `--style 1` which uses buttons instead of a listbox.
+If not using `--multiple` you can also use the style option `--style 1` which uses buttons instead of a listbox.
+More than 2 button options are only supported on Unix and Windows.
+On macOS, more than 2 button options will only work if `zenity` is installed, otherwise the button style is ignored.

 # Exit Codes: